psygreg/firealpaca-deb/README.md

 I made an installer script to fix .desktop files not showing up properly in the Applications menu after installing the .deb package.

+### Without terminal
+- Download `installer.sh` from latest [Release](https://github.com/psygreg/firealpaca-deb/releases).
+- Right click the downloaded script, go to Properties from the submenu that appears and set it to run as a program.
+- Double click.

+### Using Terminal
 `git clone https://github.com/psygreg/firealpaca-deb.git`\
 `cd firealpaca-deb`\
 `chmod +x installer.sh`\
 `./installer.sh`